KannonZenetism/zenetism-field-physics/zenetism/MP11_codex_of_principles_ch26.md

 - **The Khaonic Tree** — rooted in Infinity,
   unfolding through **entropic dispersion**,
-  mirroring the same pattern in reverse,
+  reflecting the same pattern in reverse,
   toward fragmentation and collapse.

 These are not hierarchies or moral dualisms,